bitfragment/notes/_proglang-notes/proglang-src-petersen_automatic_1957.md

 Jean Sammet: "Do I understand you to say you translated between A-2 pseudo-code and the G.P. compiler?"

 Petersen: "Yes.
 The programmer can write the instructions in G.P. language and if he comes to a point where he would like to switch to a three-address code, he can write that along with the G.P., if he thinks it saves him time.
 The three-address line of coding would be picked up by an interpreter and be interpreted into regular G.P. coding.
-The output of the interpreter would go through the G.P. compiler.
+The output of the interpreter would go through the G.P. compiler."